 Choose a Location

 Choose your location wisely.
-You will be visiting your booth weekly or several times a month to stock and keep everything neatly organized.
+You will visit your booth weekly or several times a month to stock and keep everything neatly organized.
 Decide how long of a commute you are willing to take.
-It may be better to start with a small space in a mall that is close to where you live and then expands once you get a little experience.
+It may be better to start with a small space in a mall close to where you live and then expand once you get a little experience.
 Talk to a few other dealers in the mall and ask them if they have successfully sold.
-High traffic areas may do better than shops that are off the beaten track.
+High-traffic areas may do better than shops off the beaten track.

 Create a Home Workshop to Prepare Your Items

-Before taking your treasures to the mall, they need to be researched, cleaned, and priced.
+Before taking your treasures to the mall, they must be researched, cleaned, and priced.
 Set up an area in your home to work with your items.
 A basement or spare room works well with a few tables and shelves.
-Some supplies you will need are price tags, string, scissors, a paper punch, and plastic sleeves for paper goods.
+You will need price tags, string, scissors, a paper punch, and plastic sleeves for paper goods.
 I always kept a basket of supplies handy in my car for quick repairs while working at the mall.
-You never know when a price tag might fall off, or you need to make a temporary sign.
+You never know when a price tag might fall off or you need to make a temporary sign.

 Prepare & Organize Your Antique Mall Booth

 Start with a clean space.
-Decide on a theme to use, such as country, contemporary, deco, manly, classic, or whatever fits the type of antiques you plan to sell.
+Decide on a theme, such as country, contemporary, deco, manly, classic, or whatever fits the type of antiques you plan to sell.
 Decorate the walls, floor, and shelves first before adding your antiques.
 Decide if you need to add shelf paper to your shelves or carpet to the floor.
 Many booth spaces use pegboard for the walls so you can easily hang your products.
-Lacy tablecloths work well to hide bare walls, and it allows hanging hooks.
+Lacy tablecloths work well to hide bare walls and allow hanging hooks.

 Organize Your Treasures to Display

 Measure and draw a general floor plan of how to display your products.
-At home, you can prearrange your sections on a table or in a room.
-Creating a mock setup makes it easier to visually see how your displays will look and save time setting up at the mall.
+You can prearrange your sections at home on a table or in a room.
+Creating a mock setup makes it easier to see visually how your displays will look and save time setting up at the mall.
 Once you have a general plan, pack your items carefully in boxes and head to the mall.

-Once you are ready to start decorating, place your most significant pieces in the space first, such as furniture, and then add the smaller accent pieces.
+Once you start decorating, place your most significant pieces in the space, such as furniture, and then add the smaller accent pieces.
 The first time you set up your booth will be the hardest and take the most time.
 Give yourself plenty of time to accomplish this task.
 It can feel a little overwhelming, so you may want to do it over several days.
 If possible, ask a friend or family member to help you.
-After the initial setup, maintain and stock your space on a weekly or monthly basis.
+After the initial setup, maintain and stock your space weekly or monthly.

 The first impression is the most important.
 Look at your view and notice how many things pop out at you.
 Keep things grouped that belong together.
 Keep sets of items together, such as dishware or sports memorabilia.
 Shoppers will glance for things that catch their eye.
 They know what they are looking for, so do not hide anything.
 No one likes to look through layers of things to find something at the bottom of a pile.

-Each item needs to be priced and to have a price tag attached to it.
-The price tags need to be readable and easy to connect to your items without damaging the product.
-The best way to accomplish that is to attach with a ribbon or string.
+Each item needs to be priced and have a price tag.
+The price tags need to be readable and easily connected to your items without damaging the product.
+The best way to accomplish that is to attach it with a ribbon or string.
 Avoid placing scotch tape or stickers on things that would become damaged from the glue, such as paper products.